 Dear Parents and Guardians:

-Welcome to Kids' Corps Head Start!
-We are excited that you have enrolled your child (or children) at Kids' Corps.
+Welcome to Kids' Corps, Inc. Early Head Start.
+We are excited that you have enrolled your child with us.
 We look forward to working with you to make sure your child learns and grows in a safe, nurturing environment.